wpdas/near-social-bridge/md/requests.md

 promisify(caller: () => any, resolve: () => void, reject: () => void, timeout: number)
 ```

-Example of using the promisify feature inside the Widget:
+Example of using the promisify feature inside the BOS Component:

 ```js
 const requestHandler = (request, response, Utils) => {